ArpitDoof/ArpitDoof/README.md

 **🖥️ xv6 / Operating Systems**
 Exploring and modifying **xv6**, working with processes, system calls, memory management and other OS concepts.

-**🤖 Machine Learning Projects**
+**🔩 Low-Level C Programming**
-Implementing and experimenting with fundamental Machine Learning concepts and algorithms.
+Writing and experimenting with memory-level C — pointers, custom allocators, and systems-level utilities.

 **💻 DSA & Competitive Programming**
 Solutions and implementations covering algorithms and data structures.